 This is another straight forward settings, where you can simply copy the settings as shown below.
 If you run a membership site or a site where you want only registered users to comment on your blog, yo should check the second option “

-This is the most important settings to ensure that no comments goes live without moderation.
-This is to ensure that you have complete control over your blog comments, and only manually approved comments should go live.
+This is the most important settings to ensure that no comments go live without moderation.
+This is to ensure that you have complete control over your blog comments and only manually approved comments should go live.
 I have WordPress for iOS app on my iPhone, which is very helpful to keep moderating comments while I’m away from my laptop.
-If you are one of those blogger who like to instantly moderate a comment, I recommend you to install WordPress App on your smartphone and moderate comments from everywhere you go.
+If you are one of that blogger who like to instantly moderate a comment, I recommend you to install WordPress App on your smartphone and moderate comments from everywhere you go.

 Comment moderation and blacklist:

 With above settings, you will be able to have complete control of WordPress comments moderation.
-This not necessarily prevent your blog from spam comments, as we need to use anti-spam comments WordPress plugins to check all comments in moderation queue for spam.
+This not necessarily prevents your blog from spam comments, as we need to use anti-spam comments WordPress plugins to check all comments in the moderation queue for spam.

 Some of the best WordPress Comments Anti-spam plugins:

-Akismet is an official plugin by WordPress parent company Automattic and is the first plugin which you will be needing to prevent spam comments on your WordPress blog.
+Akismet is an official plugin by WordPress parent company Automattic and is the first plugin which you wwill need to prevent spam comments on your WordPress blog.
 To enable this plugin, you need to get an API key.
 You can read this guide to learn and understand how to acquire API key for Akismet plugin.

 Growmap Anti Spambot plugin:

-If you are being bombarded with spam comments from any particular I.P. , you can use this .htaccess method to prevent spam bombing on your blog.
-Along with above two plugins, I also use Wangguard plugin to prevent spam registration on my blog.
+If you are being bombarded with spam comments from any particular I.P., you can use this .htaccess method to prevent spam bombing on your blog.
+Along with above two plugins, I also use a spam blocker registration plugin to prevent spam registration on my blog.
 This is a free plugin and one of the best I have found for preventing spam registration on WordPress blog.
 You need to use it only if you have allowed user registration on your blog.

 This is what I use to ensure only valuable comment goes live on my blog, and if you use any other technique or want to share any other anti-spam comment WordPress plugin, let me know via comments.
 If you enjoyed this article, do consider sharing it with your friends on Facebook and Google plus.